Trust in Canisters

 The simplest option is to make the canister immutable by removing its controller.
 A user can verify the list of controllers for a canister <canister> using dfx.
 For example:

-dfx canister --no-wallet --network ic info ryjl3-tyaaa-aaaaa-aaaba-cai
+dfx canister --network ic info ryjl3-tyaaa-aaaaa-aaaba-cai

 will return the list of controllers for the canister with principal